 |60 sec 300dpi

-Our article explains how to choose the scanning resolution based on certain requirements.
+If you want to learn more about the scanning resolution, just check our article which explains how to choose the scanning resolution based on certain requirements.

 Scanning Area and Speed

 The scanning area on the Versascan is slightly bigger than an A0.
 We mainly scanned formats that were up to A0 or smaller.
 I even took something that was a bit bigger, and with some work I could scan it and do the stitching manually.
 SMA offers larger versions for this scanner, so you might want to check those out also.

 Speed wise, I found the scanner to match the rated speeds.
 But this is the actual scanning process not the file processing and transfer after scanning.
 So first thing first, we took the 300dpi route for an A0 drawing.
 It matched what SMA is claiming and the file transfer took another couple of seconds.
 I think that in the 3d mode, it might a bit longer, both the scanning and the processing.